rollthecloudinc/quell/architecture/ecosystem/README.md

 Craigslist 000 clone.

 This website will also go one step further and provide derivitive ad sites based on specific contexts like realestate, autos, etc. Content type system will be implemented to change data requires for specific ad types.
 Profiles can also be created to create dedicated ad websites like for a specific real estate firm or dealer.

+# Youtube

+This needs name and branding but will effectively be a 000 replacement of youtube and tiktok.